 Open Policy Agent (OPA)

-In this document we will show a simple OPA policy that dictates that all virtual services must not have a prefix re-write.
+In this guide, you create a simple OPA policy that dictates that all virtual services must not have a prefix re-write.

 Policy